BIGJRA/BIGJRA.github.io/reborn.md

     - Solar Beam
     - Heat Wave

-The second can be found where the DNA Splicers were, on the top right side of the large structure.
+The second can be found where the Reveal Glass was, on the top right side of the large structure.

 **Poacher Atreus.
 Field: Forest Field**
 - Nidoqueen, Lv.
 117, @Telluric Seed, Ability: Sheer Force, Modest Nature, IVs: 31, EVs: 4/0/0/252/0/252